Skip to footer content

 VB .NET

-This approach gives you complete control over the conversion process, allowing you to extract and convert only the pages you need as TIFF image files.
+This approach gives you complete control over the conversion process.
+You can extract and convert only the pages you need as TIFF image files.
+You can also copy specific pages to create new documents or split PDFs before conversion.

 IronPDF allows you to control the resolution and quality of output TIFF images.
-Higher DPI values produce clearer images but larger file sizes.
-Learn more about image optimization and rendering settings in the documentation:
+Higher DPI values produce clearer images but create larger file sizes.
+The following example shows how to render all PDF pages at a specified DPI:

 Imports System.IO